 ‘And an army radio,’ chimed in Victoria, ever the good sport.
 We both had army experience, mine Reg force, hers Reserve.
 An army radio is an army radio, is an army radio.
 We both knew that to be true.

 Over another log bridge, a glimpse of a ruins of an ancient moss-covered stone bridge then squealing like school girls when a brown stick wriggled furiously away from our falling feet.
 Next, up a soft pine-needle trail where the path split.
-One way went slightly down through a nicely cut trail into a meadow, the other went slightly up and into a dim tangle of woods.
+One way went slightly down through a nicely cut trail into a sunny meadow, the other went slightly up and into a dim tangle of woods.
 The upward tending trail was marked with orange tape and upon inspection of the map just now, the very map we didn’t have yesterday, it would have taken us on a incline back up to the parking lot in about 2 clicks.
 We chose the downward sloping pathway and walked for about another forty minutes coming out at a country road.

 Looking right we saw L’Acadie Vinyards.
 I smiled with relief.
 I knew exactly where we were.
 I may or may not have been here before, sampling their wares… I said, ‘Okay, now we have to follow this road left and then left again on the next road and the next.’
 It would have been 5 clicks more.

 ‘Can’t we just go in and have some wine?
 Couldn’t Leo come get us?’

-My response: ‘Ummm, YES!
+My response: ‘Um, YES!
 What a fabulous idea!’
-My son Leo could come get us.’
+My son Leo had his licence now.
+He could come get us.’

 Much like that old much-loved but very corny tv show we all watched as kids in which a group heads out for a ‘three-hour cruise‘ and ends up on a deserted island for years and years…we had headed out for a wee twenty minute stroll and ended up in the woods for about three hours.
 It all ended well.
 Our worst fears were not realized and we even had wine and then a cutie come pick us up and pay the bill.
 Gotta like that.